 If you notice your chicks with soft dropping stuck to their rear-ends, you will need to gently pick this off.
 This is a condition called Pasting.
 Pasting can block a chicks vent sealing it shut causing death.
 It is usually caused from improper feeding or a chick that is either getting too hot or too cold.

-and have invested the time and care for raising baby chicks, you should not experience nearly as many issues that the larger producers experience.
+There are other things to be aware of but if you are raising a small backyard flock and have invested the time and care for raising baby chicks, you should not experience nearly as many issues that the larger producers experience.
 So provide your chicks with lots of love and care and they should grow to give you lots of fun, food and entertainment.